-->

 1. Place cuttings with nodes in a clear container filled with water.

-2. Position in indirect light to prevent leaf burn.
+2. keep English ivy plant in indirect light to prevent leaf burn.

 7. Chinese Evergreen (Aglaonema)